JohnKendrick/PDielec/docs/_sources/theory_powder.rst.txt

 Since the refractive index is dimensionless, the absorption coefficient, :math:`\alpha^\text{sol}` is specified in |cm-1|.
 The superscripts 'sol,' for solid, and 'mol,' for molecular, are used here to distinguish between the two methods of calculating the absorption (:math:`\alpha`) and molar absorption coefficients (:math:`a`).
 In the calculation of the imaginary component of the refractive index it is necessary to choose the solution which gives a positive value.
 This is consistent with the Kramers-Kronig relationship between the real and imaginary components :cite:`Wooten1972`.

-In order to calculate the relationship between absorption and molar absorption coefficients it is necessary to know the concentration.
+To calculate the relationship between absorption and molar absorption coefficients it is necessary to know the concentration.
 For solid-state calculations, the required unit is; moles of unit cells per liter.
 One of the drawbacks of this molar absorption coefficient unit is that the number of molecules in a unit cell can change depending on whether a supercell, primitive or non-primitive unit cell is being used.
 A more natural unit would be to use a mole of formula units, or a mole of molecules.
 To aid comparison between such calculations PDielec can calculate concentration in both moles of atoms and moles of molecules.
 However for the rest of this paper Equation :eq:`eq-concentration` will be used, where :math:`V` is the volume of the unit cell, and therefore the concentration :math:`C` is moles of unit cell/liter.

 .. math::
    :label: eq-concentration